Bright sun, poor ice delay outdoor NHL game at Lake Tahoe

 Crews were working on the ice just before the opening faceoff and issues kept cropping up throughout the period.

-“We’ve done over 30 (outdoor) games and we’ve never had a problem quite like this,” Bettman said.
-“We’ve played in some rain, we’ve played in snow, but sunshine has always been our enemy.”
+”We’ve played in some rain, we’ve played in snow, but sunshine has always been our enemy,” Bettman said.

 The ice issues took away from the spectacular setting for the game, which is being played on a makeshift rink on the 18th fairway of a golf course on the shore of Lake Tahoe, with snow-covered mountains in the background.